How to get SUBSTRING in SQL Databases?

 As mentioned earlier, the SUBSTR and MID functions in MySQL database can also be used to extract the substring from a specified string.

-The following query shows using the MID function where we will get the four length substring started at position three in the product name column.
+The following query shows using the MID function where we will get the four-length substring started at position three in the product name column.

 The MID query:

-SELECT Product_Name, MID(Product_Name, 3, 5) FROM `tbl_products`; |
+SELECT Product_Name, MID(Product_Name, 3, 5)

-Using the SUBSTR function
+Using the MySQL SUBSTR function

-Finally, also see an example of SUBSTR MySQL function for the same table and positions in the products table:
+Finally, see an example of SUBSTR MySQL function for the same table and positions in the products table:

-SELECT Product_Name, SUBSTR(Product_Name, 3, 5) AS "Product Substring" FROM `tbl_products`; |
+SELECT Product_Name, SUBSTR(Product_Name, 3, 5) AS "Product Substring"

 The resultset: